grafana/grafana/docs/sources/panels/configure-value-mappings/index.md

 ### Bar gauge example

 The following image shows a bar gauge visualization with value mappings.
-The value mapping colors are applied to the text but not to the gauges.
+The value mapping colors are applied to the text, but not to the gauges.

 ![Value mappings bar gauge example](/static/img/docs/value-mappings/value-mappings-bar-gauge-example-8-0.png)